niutech/typescript-compile/README.md

 That's it!
 TypeScript will be compiled to JavaScript and immediately run, by appending the compiled script to the HTML body.

-> Note: You probably don't want to do this on a production website/application but for development it can help
+> Note: You probably don't want to do this on a production website/application but running the TypeScript directly in your browser can help while you are developing.

 Demo
 ----